ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST reply with a 4.00 (Bad Request) error response in the following cases:

-* The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group).

-* The 'client_cred' parameter is not present in the Join Request while the joining node is not going to join the group exclusively as monitor, and any of the following conditions holds:

-   * The Group Manager does not store an eligible authentication credential (e.g., of the format accepted in the group) for the joining node.

-   * The Group Manager stores multiple eligible authentication credentials (e.g., of the format accepted in the group) for the joining node.

 * The 'scope' parameter is not present in the Join Request, or it is present and specifies any of the following sets of roles: ("requester", "monitor") and ("responder", "monitor").

+* The joining node is not going to join the group exclusively as monitor, and any of the following holds:

-* The Join Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.
+  - The joining node is not a current member of the group, and the 'client_cred' parameter and the 'client_cred_verify' parameter are not both present in the Join Request.

+  - The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group).

 In order to prevent the acceptance of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}), the Group Manager MAY reply with a 4.00 (Bad Request) error response in case all the following conditions hold: